Isla St Clair: Recordings

 During the 1990s St Clair returned to television with guest appearances on BBC Television's Songs of Praise and ITV's Highway.
 She began by recording Inheritance in 1993, an album of Scottish folk songs.
 This was followed a year later with a BBC Radio series about folk music called Kindlin' the Fire.
 In 1995, she devised a series called Tatties and Herrin, commissioned by BBC Radio, which told the story of the fishing and farming communities of Scotland's north east.
 The songs from the series were released on two albums: The Land and The Sea.
 In 1996, St Clair recorded Scenes of Scotland, a collection of her mother's songs.
 The album was a personal tribute to her mother who had recently died.

 In 1998, St Clair appeared in and co-produced When the Pipers Play a documentary film about the great Highland bagpipe.
 The film was first aired on PBS television in the United States and went on to win four film festival awards.
 The accompanying CD was also released the same year.
 Two years later they co-produced, and she presented, the documentary Millennium Pipes about Marie Curie Cancer Care.
 The same year she was asked to sing her mother's song Dunkirk – Lest We Forget' at the Festival of Remembrance, in the Royal Albert Hall.
 The song was released on the album Amazing Grace – anthems to inspire.

 In 2002, St Clair was awarded an honorary degree as Master of the University of Aberdeen for her lifelong contribution to the traditional music of Scotland.
 During the year she released two more albums: the critically acclaimed The Lady and The Piper with Gordon Walker; and My Generation a collection of children's songs.
 Other albums followed including Looking Forward To The Past, a collection of timeless love songs; Across the Waters, recorded in Los Angeles with musical support from Eric Rigler; and Great Songs and Ballads of Scotland.

 St Clair was invited to sing the lament "Flowers of the Forest" at Tyne Cot Cemetery in Belgium, in 2007, to commemorate the 90th anniversary of the Battle of Passchendaele, in the First World War.
 The same year she released Highland Laddie a CD and DVD tribute to Scotland's soldiers.
 The DVD featured her award-winning music video The Scottish Soldier filmed at Edinburgh Castle.
 This was followed by Remember, another tribute album to all servicemen and women.
 In 2011, St Clair was asked to record Flowers of Forest again, this time for the Scots Guards album From Helmand to Horse Guards.

-Isla St Clair continues to work on radio and stage.
-She also tours with her three diverse stage shows An Evening With Isla, The Songs and Music of Scotland and Eyes Front with Isla St Clair an audio visual production about songs and film in wartime.
+Isla St Clair continued to work on radio and stage.
+In 2011–2013 she performed Eyes Front! with Isla St Clair an audio visual production about songs and film in wartime.
+In 2018 she appeared at Deal Folk Club.